 So what does your character want?
 Ice cream?
 A girlfriend?
 To save the neighbor’s dog?
-To kill it?
 This can often be very difficult to determine.
 But once you clearly decide what your character wants then you should keep your character from achieving that want either by the internal issues your character struggles with or by the external struggles your character engages.
 In either case, a character’s struggle is the story and should constitute the bulk of it.

 Lastly, give your character social circumstances.
 Your character must come from somewhere and have some kind of social profile.
 Give or don’t give your character an education, money, a family, friends, a religion, a hobby, a special taste for squid.
 Allow your reader to see the world from which your character comes.

 Plot is different from characterization.
 Plot equates to events.
 A character must have experience; but if there are no events in your story, what can your character experience or react to?
 In Hard Times Dickens places his two characters, Louisa and Thomas, whose lives are micromanaged by their practical-minded father, Mr. Gradgrind, in the path of a traveling circus, at which point we find “Louisa peeping with all her might through a hole in a deal board, and…Thomas abasing himself on the ground to catch but a hoof of the graceful equestrian Tyrolean flower-act” (18)!
 It is a singular event that has enormous consequences as the unimaginative and well-ordered lives of two characters are ruptured by the possibilities of the artistic and unrestrained, consequences which result in a succession of dramatic events.
 So give your story interesting, character-testing events.
-Does your character get pushed out of a car on the way to school or does that malicious girl two houses down fall out of your character’s front yard tree and land on his head?
-How your character reacts to the events he experiences can define his character.
+Does your character get pushed out of a car on the way to school or does that malicious child two houses down fall out of your character’s front yard tree and land on their head?
+How your character reacts to the events they experience can define their character.

 As your mind swells with events, you must consider how you will structure those events in order to form a story.
 When you consider the structure of events as a whole, you will realize that your story must begin somewhere and end somewhere else.
 A story is, after all, a story.
 It requires a beginning, middle, and end.
 Your story, therefore, should begin at some interesting point, travel upward as it builds on that beginning with rising action and character development, reach a climax involving the peak of a character’s problem or the most alarming moment of a character’s experience, and finally make a short descent as the story achieves some kind of resolution to that problem or experience.
 This structure is formerly known as the Fichtean curve (i.e. the upside down check mark).